 You can seek all the same losses in a lawsuit as you would in an insurance claim.
 However, you must understand the pure contributory negligence rule used in injury cases in North Carolina.
 That rule could bar you from recovering compensation if a jury determines that your actions were partly to blame for the accident.
 Even if you only share 1% fault, you wouldn’t be entitled to a monetary award in a lawsuit.

 If your loved one died in an accident involving a fatigued truck driver, you might be able to pursue a wrongful death case to compensate for various losses.
 North Carolina defines wrongful death as a death caused by another person’s neglect, default, or wrongful act.
 The statute of limitations for filing this type of lawsuit is two years.
 The two-year timeframe would begin on the date of your loved one’s death.

-Only the personal representative of the deceased’s estate can file the lawsuit or surviving family members.
+Only the personal representative of the deceased’s estate or surviving family members can file the lawsuit.
 The monetary award is meant to compensate those surviving family members and the estate for any losses suffered due to the fatal accident.
 Relatives that commonly serve as the personal representative are surviving spouses, adult children, or parents.

 The losses you can pursue in a wrongful death lawsuit should adequately compensate for the financial, physical, and emotional harm you and the deceased were forced to endure.
 They include:

-If you sustained injuries in an accident with a fatigued truck driver and need legal assistance from an award-winning law firm, call DeMayo Law Offices today at (877) 333-1000.
+If you sustained injuries in an accident with a fatigued truck driver and need legal assistance from an award-winning law firm, call DeMayo Law Offices, Your North Carolina Law Firm™, today at (877) 333-1000.